Bylaws

 SECTION 7.02 - Quorum

-The number of Charter Members and Active Members present shall constitute a quorum for the Business Session at the Annual Meeting and other official committee meetings unless the number is otherwise specifically stated.
+The number of Charter Members and Members present shall constitute a quorum for the Business Session at the Annual Meeting and other official committee meetings unless the number is otherwise specifically stated.
 Except as otherwise provided by law or by these Bylaws, a simple majority of the votes cast is sufficient to pass a measure.

 SECTION 8.01 - Fiscal Year